pwt/docker-airconnect-arm/README.md

   psychlist/docker-airconnect-arm
 ```

-If you subsequently want to update to a more recent version of the image: (1) pull the new image, (2) remove the container, then (3) start a new instance of the container.
+If you subsequently want to update to a newer version of the image: (1) pull the new image, (2) remove the container, then (3) start a new instance of the container.
 This will stop any currently-running AirPlay streams:

 ```
 docker pull psychlist/docker-airconnect-arm